Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 • Kaiser Family Foundation's StateHealthFacts.org

-The information provided above is from the Department of Health's Center for Health Data IBIS-PH web site (http://ibis.health.state.gov).
+The information provided above is from the Utah Department of Health and Human Services IBIS-PH web site (http://ibis.health.state.gov).
 The information published on this website may be reproduced without permission.
-Please use the following citation: " Retrieved Fri, 01 December 2023 22:49:27 from Department of Health, Center for Health Data, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".
+Please use the following citation: " Retrieved Thu, 28 March 2024 2:40:52 from Utah Department of Health and Human Services, Indicator-Based Information System for Public Health Web site: http://ibis.health.state.gov ".